 Make your care a priority, too.
-Maintaining your own responsibilities, commitments and lifestyle are important in ensuring that your needs are met as you care for a loved one.
+Your own responsibilities, commitments and lifestyle are also important.
 If you don’t take care of yourself, you won’t able to care for your loved one as effectively as you could.
-Be sure to make time for self-care: read a book, take a walk, listen to music, meditate or spend time with friends.
+Be sure to make time for self care: read a book, take a walk, listen to music, meditate or spend time with friends.

 Find what works for you.
 There is no “right” way to be a caregiver, and everyone responds to this role differently.
 This is likely very new for you, so give yourself permission to make changes as you go.

-Edited by Lauren Bronstein, MSW, LMSW
+Edited by Shannon Coon, LMSW

 Browse by Diagnosis